Roger & Me: Synopsis

 High-profile people are shown coming to Flint to bring hope to the unemployed, some of them interviewed by Moore.
 President Ronald Reagan visits the town and suggests that the unemployed auto workers find work by moving across the country, though the restaurant he visits has its cash register stolen during the event (off-camera).
 Pat Boone and Anita Bryant, who have supplied GM with celebrity endorsements, also come to town; Boone tells Moore that Smith is an "optimistic, can-do" kind of guy.

 Moore attends the annual GM shareholder meeting, disguised as a shareholder himself.
 However, when he gets a turn at the microphone to air his grievances to the board, Smith appears to recognize Moore and immediately shuts him out and has the convention adjourned, despite Moore's attempts to interrupt him.
 Meanwhile, Moore meets and interviews more residents of Flint, who are reeling from the economic fallout of the layoffs.
 A former feminist radio host, Janet, joins Amway as a saleswoman to find work.
 Another resident, Rhonda Britton, sells rabbits for "Pets or Meat."
 Prevalent throughout the film is Sheriff's Deputy Fred Ross, a former factory worker whose current job now demands that he go around town carrying out record numbers of evictions on families unable to pay their rent.

 During all of this, Flint's crime rate skyrockets, with shootouts and murders becoming much more common.
 Crime becomes so prevalent that when the ABC News program Nightline tries to do a live story on the plant closings, someone steals the network's van (along with the cables), abruptly stopping the broadcast.
 The county jail also fills to its maximum capacity of inmates, and a second jail is built due to the over-crowding.
 Living in Flint becomes so desperate that Money magazine ranks the city as the worst place to live in America.

 At the film's climax, Moore finally confronts Smith at the chairman's annual 1988 Christmas message in Detroit.
 Smith is shown expounding about generosity during the holiday season as Deputy Ross evicts another family from their home.
-After Smith's speech, Moore confronts Smith, telling him about current evictions and asking him to come to Flint.
+After Smith's speech, Moore confronts Smith, telling him about current evictions and asking him to come to Flint, but Smith declines.

 After the credits, the film displays the message "This film cannot be shown within the city of Flint," followed by "All the movie theatres have closed."